West Bengal Traditional Black Tiger Project (WTBT) -INDIA

 It was extremely important that the achievements and efforts that came forth from the Hofer KG project did not stop after the project funding from the Austrian partners ceased.

 Apurba Saha, manager of the local team in charge of the entire internal control system, created the company Blue Sea Aquaculture Pvt.
-Ltd. With the support and commitment of Shore, the organic certification will be upheld and preparations towards Naturland certification have been initiated.
-Shore’s representative in India, Alcom Exim, is also committed to the project.
-The creation of Blue Sea Aquaculture and the commitment and support of Shore marked the start of phase 2 in February 2017.
+Ltd. The organic certification will be upheld and preparations towards Naturland certification have been initiated.
+Alcom Exim, is also committed to the project.
+The creation of Blue Sea Aquaculture marked the start of phase 2 in February 2017.
 Main challenges that the partners are now addressing:

 The engagement of Rainbow Export Processing to develop an organic supply chain for L. vannamei production in Costa Rica started already in 2006.
 Today, the majority of Costa Rican shrimp farmers have joined this initiative.
 In addition, Rainbow Export Processing operates an own organic shrimp farm, Terranova Marina which has achieved not only the certification according European organic regulation but also the Naturland certification.

 In comparison to Ecuador or Mexico shrimp production volumes are quite small in Costa Rica.
 Besides a handful of larger farms mainly small producers (< 100 ha farm size) are involved.

-Rainbow Export Processing has started a promotion campaign for organic shrimp farming already in 2006 as its sister company, Ristic GmbH, both companies of Shore nv, had been pioneering organic shrimp sales in Germany and other EU markets.
+Rainbow Export Processing has started a promotion campaign for organic shrimp farming already in 2006 as Ristic GmbH, had been pioneering organic shrimp sales in Germany and other EU markets.
 Rainbow developed stepwise the pre-condition for organic shrimp farming in Costa Rica.
 An organic production protocol was developed, organic nauplii and feed organized, one hatchery converted to organic production, and last but not least farmers were trained in organic production.
 With the offer and the promise to sell the organic shrimp, farmers stepwise joined the project.

 Google Earth Picture from Terranova Marina Novamar